quantxt/api-docs/README.md

 ## Theia API documentations; Overview and Definitions

 **Theia** is a semantic data extraction tool.
-Theia can read PDF, Ms Excel, CSV and plain text documents and extract information using extraction dictionaries.
-In the following we cover details of configuring and submitting extraction jobs via a RESTful API.
+Theia can read PDF, Ms Excel, CSV and plain text documents and extract information using _dictionaries_.
+It is important to understand dictionaries and their utility in extraction context:

-***Dictionary***
+###Dictionary

 In the simplest case, a dictionary is a list of phrases.
 Theia search for every phrase in the dictionary in the input documents and based on the extraction type results decide to extract information.
 At a minimum, a dictionary must have a Name and at least one entry (one search phrase).